 - applications can either be modified by others using Mobile Data Studio, or 'locked'

-- applications are specifically designed for Smartphones, Tablets and Pocket PCs, not compromised adaptations of software from other platforms
+- applications are specifically designed for Smartphones and Tablets

 - application specificity, flexibility and low cost development are a unique 'trifecta' provided by Mobile Data Studio

-For Smartphones, Tablets and Pocket PCs to achieve their potential in business and industry, a versatile development and applications medium was needed, Mobile Data Studio fills that need.
+For Smartphones and Tablets and Pocket PCs to achieve their potential in business and industry, a versatile development and applications medium was needed, Mobile Data Studio fills that need.
 The Mobile Data Studio system deployment is simple and effective:

 - Purchase or Trial downloadable software via the Internet